 Specialty drugs can only be filled via mail order through Accredo Specialty Pharmacy (see www.accredo.com for details).
 For most specialty drugs, the co-payments listed in the chart above will apply (but see the SaveonSP Specialty Drugs Program section below for exceptions).
+Certain infusion or injectable specialty drugs are available only through the Medical Channel Management Program (see the Benefits Description - Prescription Drugs chapter for details).

-SaveonSP Specialty Drugs Program (effective February 1, 2020)
+SaveonSP Specialty Drugs Program